 A refugee is “a person who has been forced to leave their country in order to escape war, persecution, or natural disaster.”

-Considering there’s 65 million refugees worldwide, we’ve taken in a pathetic amount over recent years (there are an estimated 117,234 refugees living in the UK.
-That’s just 0.18 per cent of the total population).
-86% of all refugees are currently placed in developing countries including Turkey, Pakistan, Lebanon and Ethiopia.
+Considering there’s now 70.1 million refugees worldwide, we’ve taken in a pathetic amount over recent years.
+There are an estimated 117,234 refugees living in the UK.
+That’s just 0.18 per cent of the total population.
+86% of all refugees are currently placed in developing countries including Turkey, Pakistan, Lebanon, Uganda and Bangladesh.
 So are we doing enough as a developed, western, capable country?
 No, nowhere near enough.
 Are they all flooding in to take our homes and jobs?
 No, evidently not.

 These are people who never imagined that they would be in these circumstances.
 People who were in education, people with homes and jobs as teachers, doctors and engineers.
+With cities once filled with beautiful buildings and hopes and happiness!
 People like you, people like me, and people like my own family.

 Why would anyone choose to be a refugee?